 Instead of always picking the winner, why not give your followers a leash to play in?

 By embracing hashtags, you can effectively track the content that your audience shares.

 Using the same technology, you can request your followers to “like” the most picturesque photo from the bunch.

-Letting people take charge of such kinds of opportunities is relatively healthy and can be beneficial to your sales efforts.
+Letting people take charge of such opportunities is relatively healthy and can benefit your sales efforts.

 This is because there’s a good chance it will draw in a larger audience than the conventional one.

 There’s no denying it; videos are infectious.